yanivnizan/knowledge-base/src/documents/android/profile/Profile_GettingStarted.html.md

 	SoomlaProfile.getInstance().initialize();
 	```

-  NOTE that some social providers need special parameters in initialization - you can supply them like so:
+  **NOTE** that some social providers need special parameters in initialization - supply them like so:

 	``` java
 	HashMap<IProvider.Provider, HashMap<String, String>> providerParams = new